blackscythe123/Agri-Chain/README.md

 ## 🚀 Tech Stack

-The following technologies power **Agri-Chain**, along with their icons and usage:
+The following technologies power **FarmLedge**, along with their icons and usage:

 <details>
 <summary>Frontend</summary>